Additional details continue to surface in connection with two Pennsylvania children who died only minutes apart from each other last month.

 “By determining the dogs (sic) actual weight and sized (sic) utilizing a scale will assist in the criminal investigation,” Pennsylvania State Police Trooper Ian Keck wrote in the warrant, according to 69 Newes.
 “All of this is important to the criminal investigation and reconstruction of the events surrounding this incident.”

 Prior to their deaths, the children were under the observation of social services.
-“Assessment and ongoing case management services were provided to Connor and Brinley Snyder through Berks County Children and Youth Services,” according to a spokesperson from the state’s Department of Human Services.
+“Assessment and ongoing case management services were provided to Conner and Brinley Snyder through Berks County Children and Youth Services,” according to a spokesperson from the state’s Department of Human Services.

 The details on why the children were known to CYS remain unclear.